Updated: Jun 9

 The lyrics read to me like a social critique of current UK affairs, which reminds me more of uk82 bands than the classic NYHC bands.
 Apart from the obvious NYHC influences, are there any British bands that influenced Big Cheese?

-Big Cheese seem to have strong feelings about modern day obsession with social media.
+Big Cheese seems to have strong feelings about the modern-day obsession with social media.
 What does your ideal of hardcore without social media look like?

-Tom: I find myself a bit of a victim of it too.
+T: I find myself a bit of a victim of it too.
 It’s hard not to be.
 I couldn’t be totally off the grid because I would never be able to communicate with anybody.
 Everybody is in the same boat.
 You’d get left behind otherwise.
-I write about it in a tongue in cheek way.
+I write about it in a tongue-in-cheek way.
 I couldn’t imagine hardcore without social media because it plays a really important role.
 For better or for worse.

 'I don’t think hardcore finding a community online is a bad thing.
 It’s just a different platform, over the years there’s been zines, blogs, message boards, social media is just an extension of that'

-Meg: For me it’s more the impact of social media on society at large rather than specifically in hardcore: the amplification of celebrity culture, materialism, advertising, time wasting, all this crap being pumped straight into our brains.
-I saw a ‘Tik Tok’ advert that showed somebody trying to paint a picture and it said like ‘you can’t paint a masterpiece in fifteen minutes…’ then it showed them superimposing their head onto a dancing character and…’but you can make a Tik Tok!’
+M: For me, it’s more the impact of social media on society at large rather than specifically in hardcore: the amplification of celebrity culture, materialism, advertising, time-wasting, all this crap being pumped straight into our brains.
+I saw a ‘Tik Tok’ advert that showed somebody trying to paint a picture and it said like ‘you can’t paint a masterpiece in fifteen minutes...’ then it showed them superimposing their head onto a dancing character and...’ but you can make a Tik Tok!’
 What the hell?
 That to me doesn’t bode well for kids and teens nurturing and discovering talents and hobbies and things that are important to them.
-Maybe I’m just a luddite about it.
+Maybe I’m just a Luddite about it.
 That being said, I don’t think hardcore finding a community online is a bad thing.
-It’s just a different platform, over the years there’s been zines, blogs, message boards, social media is just an extension of that and it allows for connections based on mutual interests to be made.
+It’s just a different platform, over the years there have been zines, blogs, message boards, social media is just an extension of that and it allows for connections based on mutual interests to be made.

-Alex and Louis also play in Higher Power, who are a full-time big band.
-Would you want to take Big Cheese into the same direction?
+Alex and Louis also play in Higher Power, which is a full-time big band.
+Would you want to take Big Cheese in the same direction?
 Considering the acclaim the LP is getting and the possibilities it’s opening up for you.

-Meg: What Higher Power are doing as a band is really cool and I really enjoyed their most recent album, but I think it works for them because they’ve always had a sound that’s maybe a bit more accessible.
+M: What Higher Power are doing as a band is really cool and I really enjoyed their most recent album, but I think it works for them because they’ve always had a sound that’s maybe a bit more accessible.
 Personally, I’m content with Big Cheese and what we do but I don’t think we’d be able to open up to a bigger audience unless we compromised our sound.
 I’ve had some of the craziest experiences of my life with this band.
-We’ve played in Russia, Europe and America and we’ve done it all DIY with only the help of friends along the way who (for the most part) help organise things with no agenda about money.
-For me hardcore and punk has always been the antithesis of mainstream music culture whereby your music is legitimized only by labels and contracts and how many records you sell.
+We’ve played in Russia, Europe, and America and we’ve done it all DIY with only the help of friends along the way who (for the most part) help organize things with no agenda about money.
+For me, hardcore and punk have always been the antithesis of mainstream music culture whereby your music is legitimized only by labels and contracts and how many records you sell.
 I feel like we have the opportunity to do all the things we want to do without any of that baggage.
-We might not be able to make a living off that but for me hardcore is not something to try and make a living off.
+We might not be able to make a living off that but for me, hardcore is not something to try and make a living off.

 You two have another band together, MM and the Peculiars.
 How is it different from Big Cheese?

-Meg: Peculiars is the band I started to try and take my writing and composition skills into a different territory.
+M: Peculiars is the band I started to try and take my writing and composition skills into a different territory.
 I’ve always been a huge fan of more alt-rock leaning bands but I didn’t want to do something that other people already do really well i.e. a Hum-style band so I channeled it more in the direction of early 90s blues-inspired rock.
-I don’t think it has much crossover in the HC world and I’m not sure who my target audience is but I enjoy writing the songs.
-There’s an album in the works, if I can ever find the money to record it.
+I don’t think it has many crossovers in the HC world and I’m not sure who my target audience is but I enjoy writing the songs.
+There’s an album in the works if I can ever find the money to record it.

 How is the writing process for these two bands different?
 Who bounces off who?

-Meg: For the Big Cheese LP Tom was probably the most important part of the writing process for a lot of the songs, coming up with initial riffs then we’d all chip in with extra parts in practice and structure the songs together; I wrote a couple of songs too, Louis came up with a lot of riffs and then there were other things that just happened spontaneously in practice.
-Those are always my favourite parts, when the group synergises and you witness the creation of something unique that seems to just find its way through you.
-For Peculiars, I write everything start to finish.
+M: For the Big Cheese LP Tom was probably the most important part of the writing process for a lot of the songs, coming up with initial riffs then we’d all chip in with extra parts in practice and structure the songs together; I wrote a couple of songs too, Louis came up with a lot of riffs and then there were other things that just happened spontaneously in practice.
+Those are always my favorite parts when the group synergizes and you witness the creation of something unique that seems to just find its way through you.
+For Peculiars, I write everything from start to finish.
 The songs usually start as acoustic pieces that then get fleshed out in the practice room with drums and bass but I’ll have a clear idea of what I want them to sound like.
-The styles of writing are very different but equally as rewarding.
+The styles of writing are very different but equally rewarding.

 Tom just released an experimental electronic project with Mike Ralston of Ekulu/Illusion.
 How did that come about?

-Tom: I’ve been writing and creating music since I can remember and have always dabbled with electronic stuff alongside guitar and playing drums.
+T: I’ve been writing and creating music since I can remember and have always dabbled with electronic stuff alongside guitar and playing drums.
 I met Mike in 2018 when we toured with Illusion and since then we have talked and connected with each other endlessly through music.
-During lockdown we just shared tunes with each other and decided to do a split release type thing to showcase some of our stuff.
-It’s one of my favourite achievements and I really love how it came out.
-Mike is one of the most talented and down to earth people I know.
+During the lockdown, we just shared tunes with each other and decided to do a split release type thing to showcase some of our stuff.
+It’s one of my favorite achievements and I really love how it came out.
+Mike is one of the most talented and down-to-earth people I know.